dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 -   Users imbue sats with value

 Users, nodes, and miners are not exclusive roles.
-You might be one, two, or all three.
+You might be one, two, or all three.[^bitstein]

+[^bitstein]: Shout-out to bitstein for sharing his view on [Bitcoin governance](https://twitter.com/bitstein/status/901500957862899712?s=20&t=t19XNvc86E0Yi2xyRi69wA).

-{% include image.html name="reservoir-dogs-laser-eyes.jpg" caption="Fiat is dying on the ground."%}
+{% include image.html name="reservoir-dogs-laser-eyes.jpg" caption="It's peaceful, I swear.
+Even with fiat dying on the ground."%}

 The question about what Bitcoin was and what the rules of the game have been are visible to all.
 Dispute arises when we want to define what